Americans love to eat “Italian,” but the fettuccine and pepperoni pizza consumed in the US bears little resemblance to the dishes served in Italy.

 The culinary differences between America and Italy extend beyond mealtime to include espresso.
 Italian and American espresso lovers are deeply suspicious of each others take on caffeination, but one version is not necessarily superior to the other — they’re just different.

 In Italy, espresso contains only seven grams of ground coffee in a single serving.
 Crema — an amber foam that results from hot water meeting finely-ground coffee — is a popular indicator of freshness in Italy, although many Americans regard it as overly bitter.
-Some Americans enjoy the Italian version of espresso, but many prefer to scope out the third-wave shops that are becoming increasingly prevalent in large Italian cities.
+Some Americans enjoy the Italian version of espresso when dining in Italy, but many prefer to scope out the third-wave shops that are becoming increasingly prevalent in large Italian cities.

-Whether your idea of a dream Italian meal involves pizza, pasta, or a sweet bowl of gelato, you may want to adjust your expectations before you arrive.
-Authentic Italian cuisine is delicious, but very different than the Americanized version of Italian food.
+Whether your idea of a dream Italian meal involves pizza, pasta, or a sweet bowl of gelato, you may want to adjust your expectations of authentic Italian food before you arrive.
+Genuine Italian cuisine is delicious, but very different than the Americanized version of Italian food.

-Get ready to experience fresh food prepared with great attention to detail, and most importantly, love for the fine art of cooking.
+Get ready to experience fresh food prepared with great attention to detail, and most importantly, love for the fine art of cooking when dining in Italy.